jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

  ## Speed Test

- -> First i checked whether my Raspberry pi is updated to latest version or by entering the following command PI gets updated to the latest version.
+ -> Enter the below command so that PI gets updated to the latest version.

           sudo apt update